mahito-san/HamSpam-A-Machine-Learning-Web-App/README.md

 # HamSpam: A Machine Learning Web Application

-#Summary
+# Summary
-This is a Machine Learning based web app.
-This app detects a spam comment.
-For dataset we used `YouTube Spam Collection Dataset`, which consists of spam comments of five different music videos of different singer.
-We used `Bi-directional Long-Short-Term-Memory (LSTM)` model for the backend of this project and `Django` to built the html, the frontend of this project.
+This is a machine learning-based web app that detects spam comments.
+We used the `YouTube Spam Collection Dataset for the dataset, which consists of spam comments on five music videos by various singers.
+We used the `Bi-directional Long-Short-Term-Memory (LSTM)` model for the backend of this project and `Django` to build the HTML, the frontend of this project.
+The paper related to this project can be found here:

 To run this project:
 * Open the folder containing this project in VSCode.